zachkurfirst/Project-1-Browser-Based-Game/pseudocode.md

 ## Step-By-Step Logic

 1. The game begins with the computer making it's first choice.
 This is done by selecting a random index from the 'options' array (coffee, bagel, pizza, sushi).
 The computer's random choice(s) are stored in the 'computerTurn' variable to represent the computer's choices.
+- Convert computerChoices array to a string with join method, known as 'computerString'

 2. The player then has to try to repeat the computer's choice by clicking the corresponding, matching button.
 This will run a function that will read the sequence of button clicks and store them in the 'playerTurn' variable to represent the player's choices.